UberNick/opendeadlock/README.md

 ## Contributing

 OpenDeadlock is a community project, and contributions are welcome by all.
-Feel free to submit Pull Requests, update Trello tickets, or post to the [Gallius IV forums](http://forum.galliusiv.com/viewforum.php?f=7) if you can contribute in other ways.
+Feel free to submit Pull Requests, update Trello tickets, or post to the [Gallius IV forums](http://forum.galliusiv.com/viewforum.php?f=7) if you'd like to contribute in other ways.

-You can contribute in the following ways:
+Contributions are especially welcome in the following areas:

 * Research / Ideas
 * Testing